Skip to main content

 Land Use Code Article 6

-Once City staff have determined that the application is complete, the proposed project must go through a public notice period, which allows interested parties to learn more about how the proposed project may impact resources.
+Once City staff have determined that the application is complete, the official review can begin.
+The proposed project must also go through a public notice period, which allows interested parties to learn more about how the proposed project may impact resources.
 At the applicant's cost, notices are mailed out to owners and occupants within 1,000-feet of the impact area.
 The project will also be listed on the City's Development Review website.

 The public notice period will last 15-days from the date of notification mailing to allow anyone to submit written comments for staff review consideration.
 Project determinations will not be made during this time.